abhishek-isentia/Competency-Test/Groovy-Grails-Dev-Test.md

 # Intructions

-- Please use Groovy, Grails, MongoDB, and RabbitMQ
+- Please use Groovy, Grails, and MongoDB
 - Candidate should put their test results on a public code repository hosted on Github
 - Once test is completed please share the Github repository URL to hiring team so they can review your work
+- Use any other third party library or package of your choice if needed

 # Challenge - Flickr feed viewer and search

-- Write a simple web application that reads data from Twitter public search APIs and stores them into MongoDB.
+- Write a simple web application that reads data from Twitter public search APIs
 - Please check the following API documentation from the following URL:

 - [Twitter Search API]( https://dev.twitter.com/rest/public/search)